Structured authority.

 It ensures:

-• Decisions are made at the right level
+• Decisions are made at the appropriate level of authority

 PURPOSE

-The purpose of the Governance Model is to ensure that standards and decisions are owned, applied, reviewed, and evolved within a defined accountability structure.
+The Governance Model ensures that standards and decisions are owned, applied, reviewed, and evolved within a defined accountability structure.

 With governance, they mature.